 Using Nettles as Fertilizer

 Finally, strain out the nettles and dilute the concoction at one part fertilizer to 10 parts water for watering plants or 1:20 for direct foliar application.
-Undiluted mix makes an excellent organic herbicide and can be added to the compost bin to stimulate decomposition.
+It can be added to the compost bin to stimulate decomposition as well.

 When using nettles as fertilizer, remember that some plants, like tomatoes and roses, do not enjoy the high iron levels in nettle fertilizer.
 This fertilizer works best on leafy plants and heavy feeders.
 Start with low concentrations and move on from there.
 Use some caution when using nettles as fertilizer since the mixture will undoubtedly still contain prickles, which can be quite painful.